British University Vietnam earns global EDGE green building certification

 At BUV, sustainability is emphasised in every student activity, such as the celebration of Value Week in terms of sustainability and responsibility, and is also a core element of BUV’s exclusive Personal and Social Growth programme (PSG).
 Additionally, a sustainability mindset is one of the seven key attributes that graduates must acquire and master.
 This mindset is deeply embedded in the curriculum and every programme throughout students’ time at BUV.

-The spacious campus ensures high-quality natural air circulation. |
+The spacious campus ensures high-quality natural air circulation.

 Professor Rick Bennett, Deputy Vice-Chancellor and Vice President of BUV, said:

-"Beyond being a place for the transmission of knowledge, a university is also an environment that shapes the awareness and responsibility of individuals.
-BUV, with our its vision for a sustainable future for education in Vietnam, aims to create the most practical and positive model to inspire generations of students — talented young people who will play a leading role in the future environmental protection efforts of Vietnam.
+"Beyond being a place for the transmission of knowledge, a university is also an environment that shapes the awareness and responsibility of the youth.
+BUV, with our vision for a sustainable future for education in Vietnam, aims to create the most practical and positive model to inspire generations of students — talented young people who will play a leading role in the future environmental protection efforts of Vietnam.
 This is the latest step taken by BUV towards its goal of becoming one of the pioneering universities in Vietnam in 'carbon neutrality,' spreading the sustainability message to the wider community."

 IFC Country Manager for Vietnam, Laos PDR, and Cambodia, Thomas James Jacobs, congratulated BUV for achieving a remarkable milestone in integrating green principles into its campus design and operations: